SiliconLabs/bluetooth_stack_features/advertising/adv_or_scan_response_constructor/README.md

 ## Description ##

-In Silicon Labs Bluetooth SDK v3.x you can use the API [sl_bt_advertiser_set_data()](https://docs.silabs.com/bluetooth/3.1/group-sl-bt-advertiser#ga706aeaf60049280fe9cc256f20ad4113) to set the advertisement and scan response data.
+In Silicon Labs Bluetooth SDK v3.x you can use the API [sl_bt_legacy_advertiser_set_data()](https://docs.silabs.com/bluetooth/3.3/a00043#gacfa5efdd898d261318b013713dda15ff) and [sl_bt_extended_advertiser_set_data()](https://docs.silabs.com/bluetooth/3.3/a00044#gac039eff642bda360752cfe15a12a4801) to set the advertisement and scan response data.
 Data has a standard format, whereas the data passed to above API is raw data uint8array.
 This example focuses on adding a middle layer between user application and the Bluetooth stack API to set the advertisement payload, which makes the payload more straightforward, visible, and easier to understand.

 To learn more about the payload of Bluetooth advertisement, see [Bluetooth Advertising Data Basics](https://docs.silabs.com/bluetooth/latest/general/adv-and-scanning/bluetooth-adv-data-basics).